kanidm/kanidm/book/src/accounts/authentication_and_credentials.md

 You can allow users to perform account recovery without support.
 This is disabled by default.

 ```
-kanidm system domain set-allow-credential-reset-email true
+kanidm system domain set-allow-account-recovery true
 ```

 When enabled, users will be able to follow the account recovery link from the login page and have a credential reset link sent to their email.
-Users must prove knowledge of their account email address to proceed.
+Users must prove knowledge of one of their account email addresses to proceed.

 > [!NOTE]